magento/magento2-sample-data/README.md

 #Removing Sample Data

-There is no special scripts that assist in uninstalling of Sample Data.
+There are no special scripts that assist in uninstalling of sample data.
 To remove sample data, you must delete the database and re-install Magento with a new empty database